-These WACC formulae remain the most commonly applied formula for determination of WACC values amongst finance practitioners.
-PwC considers that they remain the preferred WACC formula for the IMO to apply.
+These WACC formulae remain the most commonly applied formulae for determination of WACC values amongst finance practitioners.
+PwC considers that they remain the preferred WACC formulae for the IMO to apply.

-The Officer WACC formula is that currently specified in the Market procedure and reproduced in section 2.3 of this report.
+The Officer WACC formula is that currently specified in the Market Procedure and reproduced in section 2.3 of this report.
 The Vanilla WACC formula is set out in Appendix B of this report.

-Which of these forms of WACC to apply is ultimately a decision of the IMO.
+Which of these forms of the WACC to apply is ultimately a decision for the IMO.
 Considerations relevant to this decision are as follows.

-- Whether to use a nominal or real WACC is largely incidental as long as the consistency is maintained between the form of WACC and other elements of the calculation of the MRCP; - Use of a post-tax WACC (in combination with specification of the cost of taxation in the cash flows for the generic power station project) will tend to produce a MRCP that more accurately reflects the cost of taxation to the investor, although this introduces some additional computational complexity in derivation of the MRCP. - The Economic Regulation Authority maintains a convention of using a real WACC in its functions of access and price regulation of other infrastructure services in Western Australia, including electricity network services provided by Western Power.
-The Authority is required to approve the MRCP and use of a real pre-tax WACC may facilitate the ERA's approval.
-Also the use of a real pre-tax WACC allows for ready comparison between the value of the WACC applied in the MRCP and WACC values in other Western Australian regulatory determinations.
+- Whether to use a nominal or real WACC is largely incidental as long as the consistency is maintained between the form of WACC and other elements of the calculation of the MRCP. - Use of a post-tax WACC (in combination with specification of the cost of taxation in the cash flows for the generic power station project) will tend to produce a MRCP that more accurately reflects the cost of taxation to the investor, although this introduces some additional computational complexity in derivation of the MRCP. - The Economic Regulation Authority maintains a convention of using a real WACC in its functions of access and price regulation of other infrastructure services in Western Australia, including electricity network services provided by Western Power.
+The Authority is required to approve the MRCP and this approval may be facilitated by use of a real pre-tax WACC.
+Also the use of a real pre-tax WACC allows for ready comparison between the value of the WACC applied in the MRCP and WACC values determined in other Western Australian regulatory determinations.

-In this report, indicative values of the WACC are presented as all combinations of nominal and real and pre-tax and post-tax values.
+In this report, indicative values of the WACC are presented as all combinations of nominal and real and pre-tax and post-tax values (Table E.1 of the Executive Summary).